 From the start of Daniel’s photography career, the world of conservation has been extremely important to him.
-He’s been a contributor to virtually all of the world’s most prestigious conservation-related publications, including the National Wildlife Federation, Audubon, Sierra Club, Wildlife Conservation Society, Izaak Walton League of America, Canadian Wildlife, Canadian Geographic, National Geographic, Defenders of Wildlife, Natural Resources Defense Council, Center for Biological Diversity, Journal Nature, Minnesota Volunteer and others.
+He’s been a contributor to virtually all of the world’s most prestigious conservation-related publications including National Wildlife Federation, Audubon, Sierra Club, Wildlife Conservation Society, Izaak Walton League of America, Canadian Wildlife, Canadian Geographic, National Geographic, Defenders of Wildlife, Natural Resources Defense Council, Center for Biological Diversity, Nature Journal, Minnesota Volunteer, and many others.

+Without people who care, all animals and wild places will eventually be gone.
 Daniel has always believed in the power of great imagery and inspiring text to tell the stories of the creatures and the land that have no voice.
-Without people who care, all animals and wild places will eventually be gone.
-He’s been a passionate advocate since day one, spreading his enthusiasm for the importance of sharing this planet with other animals and promoting the need to give them natural space to continue to survive and prosper.
+He’s been a passionate spokesman since day one, spreading his enthusiasm for the importance of sharing this planet with animals and promoting the need to give them natural space to survive and prosper.

 The Arctic Documentary Project

-To that end Daniel recently established the Arctic Documentary Project (ADP), a joint effort between Daniel and Polar Bears International (PBI), a 501(c)(3) nonprofit.
-In addition to documenting arctic animals and their ecosystems, the ADP is producing multi-media materials on some of the world’s leading arctic scientists as they conduct fieldwork.
-All of the still images and video content become part of the PBI Multimedia Library which is available free of charge to educational institutions around the world that qualify for PBI’s nonprofit media program.
+To that end, Daniel established the Arctic Documentary Project (ADP), a joint effort between Daniel and Polar Bears International, a 501(c)(3) nonprofit.
+In addition to documenting arctic animals and their ecosystems, the ADP is producing multimedia materials on some of the world’s leading arctic scientists as they conduct fieldwork.
+All of the still images and video content become part of the PBI multimedia library which is available free of charge to educational institutions around the world that qualify for PBI’s nonprofit media program.